 Habitat restoration projects were also associated with reductions in chlorophyll-a, although to a lesser magnitude than water infrastructure projects.
 Our categorization of habitat projects as enhancement, establishment, and protection were developed to better understand potential effects on water quality related to the type and intensity of actions for each group.
-Specifically, the categories represented extremes from low to high intensity effort, where protection was low effort (e.g., direct land acquisition), establishment was high effort (e.g., mangrove/seagrass plantings, creation of oyster reefs), and enhancement was moderate effort depending on the activity (hydrologic restoration for wetlands, exotic species control).
+Specifically, the categories represented extremes from low to high intensity effort, where protection was low effort (e.g., direct land acquisition), establishment was highest effort (e.g., mangrove/seagrass plantings, creation of oyster reefs), and enhancement was moderate effort depending on the activity (e.g., hydrologic restoration for wetlands, exotic species control).
 Categorization by effort combined with the associated estimates of water quality improvements provides a coarse cost-benefit analysis (e.g., Spurgeon 1998).
-For example, habitat protection was consistently linked to chlorophyll-a reductions independent of year windows and number of projects and the effort for land acquisition is minimal relative to the other habitat restoration projects.
-Conversely, habitat enhancement was not strongly associated with baywide improvements in water quality and such projects may require more intensive effort and monitoring assessments to understand downstream water quality benefits.
+For example, habitat protection was consistently linked to chlorophyll-a reductions independent of year windows and number of projects.
+The effort for land acquisition is minimal relative to the other habitat restoration projects.
+Conversely, habitat enhancement was not strongly associated with baywide improvements in water quality and such projects may require more intensive effort and monitoring assessments to understand and contribute towards downstream water quality benefits.
 Based on these results, habitat protection may be a more immediate and efficient approach than other types of habitat restoration projects, especially if the primary restoration objective is to quickly improve downstream water quality.

 Our results also provide an approach to identify an expected range of time and number of projects that are associated with potential improvements in water quality (Diefenderfer et al. 2011).
 This information was included as an explicit component in eqn.
 (1) to quantify tradeoffs for different restoration activities based on how results varied by time and effort, similar to the categorization for habitat projects.
-Water quality improvements that are observed after a short period of time since project completion and with fewer projects (e.g., 5 year window, 5 closest projects) may be more efficient than those where improvements are observed after longer periods of time and with more projects (e.g., 10 year window, 10 closest projects).
-Given this logic, both habitat protection and point source controls could potentially provide the most benefit for the least cost, whereas other projects may be to a lesser degree when additional time passes (e.g., full maturation of a habitat enhancement/establishment site) or more projects are included (e.g., implementing many nonpoint source controls).
-However, this approach assumes that immediate downstream water quality improvements with minimal effort are the primary restoration objectives and implicitly discounts the long-term effects that may or may not persist for a given project type.
+Monitoring water quality improvements after a short period of time since project completion and with fewer projects (e.g., 5 year window, 5 closest projects) may be more efficient than those where improvements are observed after longer periods of time and with more projects (e.g., 10 year window, 10 closest projects), dependent upon the project type.
+Given this logic, both habitat protection and point source controls could potentially provide the greatest measured water quality benefit for the least cost, whereas other projects provide lesser improvements, require more time to confer water quality benefits, (e.g., full maturation of a habitat enhancement/establishment site), and require more projects to be implemented to contribute to significant water quality improvements (e.g., implementing many nonpoint source controls across a watershed).
+However, this approach assumes that immediate downstream water quality improvements with minimal effort are the primary restoration objectives and implicitly discounts the long-term effects that may or may not persist for a given project type or regional restoration challenges.
 Likewise, other restoration objectives may be a primary driver for pursuing a particular project type (e.g. increasing biodiversity, improving fish and wildlife habitats, etc.).

 Our approach may also be sensitive to system hysteresis.
 An initial improvement of water quality associated from a particular project may be obfuscated by chronic degraded conditions, if additional restoration projects that directly address the underlying problem are not pursued (i.e., Scheffer et al. 1998; Borja et al. 2010).
 As an example, habitat enhancement projects were associated with improvements in Lower Tampa Bay only during the five year window when ten projects were implemented; reductions in chlorophyll-a were not shown to persist at the ten year window.